Consumer medicine information

 Have any tests when your treating physician says to.

-Your treating physician may recommend performing blood tests to monitor your body's response to ALDURAZYME to make sure that it is working, and to check your immune reaction to ALDURAZYME's active ingredient.
+Your treating physician may recommend to perform blood tests to monitor your or your child's body's response to ALDURAZYME to make sure that it is working, and to check your or your child's immune reaction to ALDURAZYME's active ingredient.

 Pre-existing upper airway obstruction may contribute to the severity of some reactions.